-LaRae West appears on the Sunday School record as a teacher in 1944 - 45 and it took a bit of sleuthing to find more information about her.
+LaRae West appears on the Sunday School record as a teacher in 1944 – 45.
 She was born December 28, 1922 in Highland, UT to Peter L. and Sarah Blanche Myers Adamson (q.v.).

 Richard was born December 21, 1920 in Idaho Falls, Idaho to Alma H. and Alice B. Drake West (q.v.).
 In 1934, when he was 13, his mother died.
 His father married Gertrude Hansen in 1937 and they moved to Highland in 1940.
-Richard enlisted in the Army May 15, 1939 and served until October 31, 1945.
-The couple married in 1942 and apparently LaRae lived with her parents until he was discharged and they soon moved to Idaho.
-They had three daughters: Suzanne, Leeanne and Dixie
+Richard enlisted in the army May 15, 1939 and served until October 31, 1945.
+The couple was married in 1942 and apparently LaRae was living with her parents until he was discharged and they soon moved to Idaho.
+They had three daughters: Suzanne, Leeanne and Dixie.

-LaRae died February 26, 1993 and Richard later married Helen Obendord.
+LaRae died February 26, 1993 and Richard subsequentially married Helen Obendord.
 He died September 9, 2005 and he and LaRae are buried in the Salmon, Idaho City Cemetery.

 - Highland History